Farata/EnterpriseWebBook/README.md

 #<a name="ch10"></a>
 The Save a Chile site is a rather small Web project.
 But in the enterprise world, lots of applications have a lot larger code base.
 In this chapter we’ll give an example of how to build modularized Web applications that can load the code on as needed basis.
 We’ll also give an example of how to organize the data exchange between different modules in a loosely coupled fashion.

-#<a name="ch11">Responsive Design: One Site Fits All</a>
-The chapter starts with a brief overview of different approaches to making the Web site to the mobile space.
-One of the approaches is having only one Web site for all devices.
-This approach is is called Responsive Design, and we’ll modify the design of the Save a Child site to introduce different layouts for the desktop, tablet, and smartphone devices.
-By the end of this chapter the site Save a Child will automatically change its layout based on the user’s device without the losing any functionality.

 #<a name="ch12">«Save a Child» With JQuery Mobile</a>
 This chapter will demonstrate how to build the mobile version of Save a Child using JQuery Mobile framework.